 But as we enter the final stretch of the season, it might be time to ask if the Rebels would benefit from slowing down a bit.
-Saturday’s 77-72 loss at Boise State was an eye opener, as the Cowboys went toe-to-toe in transition with UNLV and proved to be the more capable team.
+Saturday’s 77-72 loss at Boise State was an eye opener, as the Broncos went toe-to-toe in transition with UNLV and proved to be the more capable team.

 It wasn’t a new development, as running hasn’t produced very well for the Rebels this season.
 UNLV averages just 0.961 points per possession in transition, which, for all the elite athletes lining the roster, basically ranks in the middle of the pack nationally.

 Why hasn’t the transition attack developed the way Rice envisioned?
 There are a few reasons.
 First and foremost, Anthony Bennett is the only exceptional fast-break player in the regular rotation.
 Katin Reinhardt is good, mostly as a stretch shooter.
 And after that, there isn’t a single player who grades out above average in transition.